Akhilesh-Banke/-Face-Recognition-using-OpenCV-and-CNN/README.md

 Custom ResNet50-based CNN Architecture built from scratch using TensorFlow/Keras.

+Evaluation & Visualization: Assessed model with a confusion matrix and Classification Report

 High Accuracy Performance on a relatively small and personalized dataset.

 🛠️ Tech Stack